evolvingstuff/vdw2/content/posts/senior-cognition-improved-in-4-ways-by-vitamin-d-50000-iu-weekly-for-8-weeks.md

 #### Comment on inadequate follow-up dosing by VitaminDWiki:

- **Only 1,000 IU of vitamin D was given daily during the last 4 months%%%If they had instead used 50,000 IU every two weeks they would have had much better outcomes%%%And vitamin D levels of 40 ng instead of 30 ng**
+ **Only 1,000 IU of vitamin D was given daily during the last 4 monthsIf they had instead used 50,000 IU every two weeks they would have had much better outcomesAnd vitamin D levels of 40 ng instead of 30 ng**

 ---